 - Pippi Longstocking, by Astrid Lindgren – Pippi is a delightful, creative, spunky nine-year-old girl who lives with just her pet monkey, after her seafaring father was blown overboard in a storm.
 She speaks her mind and is endowed with superhuman strength and coordination, as she tackles adventures in her own wacky way.

-- Matt Christopher Sports, by Matt Christopher – This award-winning author (who passed away in 1997) has written classic sports books for children, which include both biographies on sports figures as well as fictional stories related to a variety of sports.
-Some of the different Matt Christopher series include stories related to basketball, baseball, hockey, football, lacrosse, soccer, running, extreme sports and more.
+- Matt Christopher Sports, by Matt Christopher – This award-winning author has written classic sports books for children, which include both biographies on sports figures as well as fictional stories related to a variety of sports.
+Some of the different Matt Christopher series include stories related to basketball, baseball, hockey, football, lacrosse, soccer, running, extreme sports, and more.
 This is a series that can be enjoyed by both genders, but is likely to be particularly appealing to boys.